ianshimabukuro/shopify-google-sheets-exporter/README.md

 Always set download and project paths adequately, with "/" not "\"

 ### Steps
-Step 1: Initialize Shopify API Session
+1. Initialize Shopify API Session
-Step 2: Obtain data from the session and store into a list Step 3: Authentication of Google API Credentials
+2. Obtain data from the session and store into a list
+3. Authentication of Google API Credentials
-Step 4: Write to specific google sheet
+4. Write to specific google sheet